Improving empiric antibiotic prescribing by applying a Bayesian decision theory approach to phenotypic and genomic resistance data

 Most initial empiric antibiotic choices for bloodstream as well as other infections are informed by an understanding of local antibiotic resistance patterns from isolates recently microbiologically investigated.
 While this local antibiotic resistance data is widely available, particularly for urinary tract and bloodstream infections it is currently an underused resource due to a lack of understanding of circulating resistance mechanisms, the interplay between mechanisms and how this data can be used to guide prescribing.

-The aim of this project is to improve empiric antibiotic prescribing, by supplementing antibiotic resistance data collected for the Bristol, North Somerset and South Gloucestershire Clinical Commissioning Group with whole genome sequence data for Gram-negative bacterial isolates.
-The team will sequence all Gram-negative bloodstream isolates in 2020, and perform surveys of resistant urinary E. coli.
-The team will then build this data into a Bayesian decision making tool, integrating not just how common resistance to drug X is but how common resistance to drug X and drug Y occur together, and how common pre-resistance to drugs X and Y (meaning the presence of mutations or acquired genes that nearly, but not quite confer resistance) occur in the population.
+The aim of this project is to improve empiric antibiotic prescribing, by collecting antibiotic resistance data collected for the Bristol, North Somerset and South Gloucestershire Integrated Care Board.
+The team will then build this data into a Bayesian decision making tool, integrating not just how common resistance to drug X is but how common resistance to drug X and drug Y occur together in different population groups.
 The aim is to choose antibiotics more wisely, to reduce the incidence of treatment failure and the emergence of resistance.

 Bacterial cells Image credit: Shuttershock